Griffith-Stites/SIR-Model/README.md

 # Project 2

-Griffith Stites and Becca Suchower
+Maeve Stites and Becca Suchower

 # Question
 ## How does the amount of sleep in a population affect the spread of illness throughout that population?